Principal Investigator

 Chelyn Park - Junior Specialist

 Chelyn graduated from Brown University (Magna Cum Laude, Phi Beta Kappa) in May 2024 with a BA in Chemistry.
 She began working in the Block Lab in June 2024 and is responsible for various clinical translational research projects to help improve treatment and screening for Multiple Sclerosis patients.
-In the future, she plans to pursue an MD.
+She started Medical School on the East Coast in summer 2025.